This article provides instructions to completely back-up all critical data used by the SNIP NTRIP Caster.

 - WK – The current week of the year, as used in GPS time numbering, example: 01~52

+This can occur when the SNIP program has been moved to a new location on the host machine.
 Some operators prefer to install upgrade copies of SNIP into their own folder.
 If they failed to copy the above files into this folder, before stating the new copy of SNIP, content in the simpleNTRIP.ini file could be reduced when SNIP presumed it was an evaluation use.
 This logic prevents such a loss.